Center on Great Teachers and Leaders

 The Talent Development Data Tool

 The Talent Development Data Tool is an easy-to-use, Excel-based tool to visualize teacher workforce data across the full educator career continuum.
-Users can disaggregate teacher workforce data to identify teacher shortages by segments like subject area, school type, income level, geographic area, and race or ethnicity.
+Users can disaggregate teacher workforce data to identify teacher shortages by segments like subject area, school type, income level, and geographic area.

 View a Video Demonstration